-Today I thought I would share with you 5 ways to minimise the chance of having a panic attack on holiday, well these worked for me anyway as someone who has had, and currently still suffers from anxiety.
+Today I thought I would share with you 5 ways that I like to minimise the chance of having a panic attack whilst on holiday.

 Some of you may know that in 2015 I mustered up the courage to go on a holiday of a lifetime with Contiki across Europe with one of my friends from highschool.
 In Australia, going on a Contiki tour is practically a right of passage now and for most people it just sounds like a month long adventure fuelled by alcohol, parties and a bus full of young adults seeing landmarks across the globe; but for me it was more than that.
 I mean, don’t get me wrong, it was practically all of the pre mentioned but it was also a huge personal test for me and my anxiety.